-There are a range of contactor applications that also use motor controllers (to control electric motors).
-These can include electric vehicles, electric forklifts, automated guided vehicles and other applications.
+Some contactors are used in applications that are controlled by a motor controller.
+These can include electric vehicles, forklifts, automated guided vehicles, and other similar applications.

-- The customer should use a GIGAVAC contactor with M or N coil designation (internal PWM circuit).
-For example, GV200MA or GV200MAB.
+- Consider using a GIGAVAC contactor with a M or N coil designation (internal PWM circuit).
+For example: GV200MA or GV200MAB.